tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {{!RFC6066}} and {{!RFC6961}} provide extensions to negotiate the server sending OCSP responses to the client.
-In TLS 1.2 and below, the server sends an empty extension to indicate negotiation of this extension and the OCSP information is carried in a CertificateStatus message.
+In TLS 1.2 and below, the server replies with an empty extension to indicate negotiation of this extension and the OCSP information is carried in a CertificateStatus message.
 In TLS 1.3, the server's OCSP information is carried in an extension in the CertificateEntry containing the associated